yahavdz/dotNet5781_6268_2671/BonusesForProject.md

 # dotNet5781_6268_4032

 # Bonuses:
-Management of information on the maintenance of vehicles (buses) Template 2 of the layer model observer design pattern( Through delagate for information transfer) wpf- dragDrop(when add statin to  line)
+Management of information on the maintenance of vehicles (buses)<br>
+Template 2 of the layer model
+observer design pattern( Through delagate for information transfer) wpf- dragDrop(when add statin to  line)